CBDRH/antidepressants/README.md

 ### Reproduce analysis

 View the `README.Rmd` file that produces the output below.
+Note that the output below is derived from the synthetic data and 10 Bootstrap samples only, hence the signal is weaker accordingly.

 ### Calculating AUC